A temple devoted to mothers -- and breasts

 Word of the unusual request began to spread and soon the temple became known as a site to pray for women's health issues.

-"The breasts represent birth, so people use them to pray for safe pregnancies, protection from cancer and even a healthy breast milk supply," says Annan, who has been head of Jison-In for over 40 years.
+"The breasts represent birth, so people use them to pray for safe pregnancies, protection from cancer and even a healthy breast milk supply," says Annen, who has been head of Jison-In for over 40 years.

-Being the only temple in Japan with such a specialized form of offerings -- breasts can be purchased onsite -- Jison-In receives visitors from all over the world, says Annan.
+Being the only temple in Japan with such a specialized form of offerings -- breasts can be purchased on-site -- Jison-In receives visitors from all over the world, says Annen.

 Gateway to Japan's most sacred mountain